 The 770 Account also goes by other names, including the President’s Secret Account, the Invisible Account and Income for Life.
 And the latest name for it is the 702(j) Retirement Plan, attributed to President Ronald Reagan.

 You may wonder why it goes by so many different names?
 There’s a reason for that which I’ll reveal in a moment.

 But first, let me take the mystery out of the secret 770 Account by revealing exactly what it is and how it compares to Bank On Yourself…

+So, how did this type of supercharged life insurance policy get the strange name of “770 Account”?
 The 770 Account and the 702(j) Retirement plan are simply the names the new kid on the block, Palm Beach Letter, gave to Bank On Yourself to avoid trademark infringement and to create mystery.

 Why is it necessary for the Palm Beach Letter to create mystery?
 The publication – which is a franchise of Agora, Inc., a highly successful publishing company – is a subscription-based investment newsletter.

 While you can learn everything you could ever need to know about Bank On Yourself right here on this website and in our ezine (subscribe to it for FREE here), the Palm Beach Letter wants you to pay to get the details.

 Hey, that’s fair.
 We’re all entitled to earn a living.
 But there are two problems with the information you get from Palm Beach Letter…

 First, the information is too often inaccurate, and they tend to play fast and loose with the facts.
 (I give you several examples below.)

 Second, the moment you subscribe to Palm Beach Letter, you will be barraged with daily emails urging you to subscribe to their endless investment advisory services and products… which cost up to $5,000 each – or more!